Bartlesville Radio » News » Osage County Elected Officials Get Sworn in

 Following the elected officials getting sworn in, a special county commissioners meeting was called to appoint a chairman and vice-chairman for 2025.

-District Three Commissioner Charlie Cartwright was re-appointed as chairman and District One Commissioner Anthony Hudson will serve as vice-chairman.
+District 3 Commissioner Charlie Cartwright was re-appointed as chairman and District 1 Commissioner Anthony Hudson will serve as vice-chairman.
 Here is what Cartwright had to say about being re-appointed as chairman.

 During the citizen's input portion of the meeting, Perrier spoke on his excitement of being able to serve as Osage County Sheriff.